box/box-python-sdk/docs/hub_items.md

 - hub_id `str`
   - The unique identifier that represent a hub.
 The ID for any hub can be determined by visiting this hub in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/hubs/123` the `hub_id` is `123`.
 Example: "12345"
 - operations `Optional[List[HubItemOperationV2025R0]]`
-  - List of operations to perform on Hub items.
+  - List of operations to perform on Box Hub items.
 - box_version `BoxVersionHeaderV2025R0`
   - Version header.
 - extra_headers `Optional[Dict[str, Optional[str]]]`